Professor Marston and the Wonder Women

 Professor Marston and the Wonder Women is a 2017 American biographical drama film about American psychologist William Moulton Marston, who created the fictional character Wonder Woman.
 The film, directed and written by Angela Robinson, stars Luke Evans as Marston; Rebecca Hall as his legal wife Elizabeth; and Bella Heathcote as the Marstons' polyamorous life partner, Olive Byrne.
 JJ Feild, Oliver Platt, and Connie Britton also feature.

 The film premiered at the 2017 Toronto International Film Festival and was released in the United States on October 13, 2017.
-It received positive reviews from critics, who praised Robinson's direction, positive portrayal of a committed polyamorous relationship, gentle representation for the BDSM community, and the performances of its stars.
+It received positive reviews from critics, who praised the film's thoughtful portrayal and the cast performances while also receiving scrutiny from surviving family members for certain inaccuracies.

 Plot

 The story is told in flashbacks set during a 1945 testimony that William Moulton Marston gives to representatives of the Child Study Association of America.
-In the year 1928, William and his wife Elizabeth teach and work on their research at the associated Harvard and Radcliffe Colleges.
-One day, William hires one of his students, Olive Byrne, as a research assistant.
-Olive aids in the Marstons' work in inventing the lie detector and conducting research on William's DISC theory on human interactions, and the three soon grow close.
-One after another, tests by the lie detector reveal that they have fallen in love with one another, and all three of them begin to engage in a polyamorous relationship.
+In 1928, William and his wife Elizabeth teach and research at Harvard and Radcliffe colleges.
+William hires one of his students, Olive Byrne, as a research assistant.
+Olive aids in the Marstons' work inventing the lie detector device and conducting research on William's DISC theory.
+The three then soon grow close.
+One after another, tests with the lie detector reveal that they have fallen in love with one another, and they engage in a polyamorous relationship.

 As word about their unconventional relationship gets out, the Marstons are fired from the university.
 Olive reveals that she is pregnant and moves in with the Marstons shortly after.
 The trio decides to build a family together and create a fabrication to keep secret the nature of their relationship.
 The family settles in a New York suburb, happily together.
-By 1934, both Elizabeth and Olive bear children by William (Olive has two sons and Elizabeth has one son and one daughter), telling the neighbors that Olive is a widow and taken in by the Marstons.
+By 1934, Elizabeth and Olive each bear two children by William; they tell the neighbors Olive is a widow who was taken in by the Marstons.
 William starts trying to make a living as an author.
 Elizabeth takes a job as a secretary and becomes the main breadwinner of the family.
 Olive stays at home and takes care of the kids, occasionally submitting her writing samples to publishers.
 They raise their four children together, and Elizabeth names her daughter after Olive.

-In 1940, William stumbles upon a lingerie shop in New York City run by Charles Guyette, who introduces him to fetish art themed comics and photos.
+In 1940, William stumbles upon a lingerie shop in New York City run by Charles Guyette, who introduces him to fetish art–themed comics and photos.
 The art captures William's imagination as a demonstration of his DISC theory.
 Elizabeth initially disapproves of the art, but she relents during a presentation wherein Olive tries out an outfit that later would be the prototype for Wonder Woman's costume.